larsha/FatCat/README.md

 	<dd>{{FOR items AS item}} {{ENDFOR}}</dd>
 	<dt>Replace variable</dt>
 	<dd>{{REPLACE name}} {{ENDREPLACE}}</dd>
-	<dt>Import other template</dt>
+	<dt>Import another template</dt>
 	<dd>use View\Module\Template</dd>
 </dl>

-A basiic view example.
+A basic view example.
 This view uses the Index view from the Core module and replaces the body variable with a loop and prints the articles from the controller example below.

 	use View\Core\Index